David Hall (Australian tennis): Australian Open

 Hall won nine Australian Opens in the men's singles wheelchair event.
 He first won the men's single wheelchair event at the Australian Open in 1995.
 In 1996 he also won the men's doubles with his partner, Mick Connell.
 He won his first British Open in 1995.

 British Open

 Hall won seven British Opens in the men's singles wheelchair event.

 Japan Open

 He won the Japan Open eight times.

 US Open

 Hall won eight US Opens in the men's singles wheelchair event.
 Six of these wins were between 1995 and 2002.
-In 2005, Japan's Shingo Kunieda beat David Hall in the quarter finals of the US Open.
+In 2005, Japan's Shingo Kunieda beat David Hall in the quarter-finals of the US Open.
 Hall was the first non-American to win the U.S. Open Super Series title.
 He won five of these eight titles in a row between 2000 and 2004.
-His 2005 run was ended because France's Michael Jeremiasz won that year.
-At the 1999 US Open he lost in the quarter finals to Robin Ammerlaan.
+His 2005 run was ended because France's Michaël Jérémiasz won that year.
+At the 1999 US Open he lost in the quarter-finals to Robin Ammerlaan.